50 Things No Woman Over 40 Should Own

 You don't need this.
 If anything, staring into a magnifying mirror will drive you crazy and cause you to obsess (and, if you happen to groom your eyebrows yourself, it'll make you a little too tweezers-happy, too).

 J. Lo's first fragrance, the fruity floral Glow, was a classic.
 But now, hundreds of celebrity-branded perfumes later, these star-studded scents have been watered down.
 It's time to move on.

 All Those Bridesmaid Dresses

-If you’re approaching 40, you probably have years’ worth of bridesmaid dresses languishing in the back of your closet.
-You may have paid a lot for them, but they’ve served their purpose and, let’s be real, who wants to wear an old bridesmaid dress anywhere?
+If you're a woman over 40, you probably have years' worth of bridesmaid dresses languishing in the back of your closet.
+You may have paid a lot for them, but they've served their purpose and, let's be real, who wants to wear an old bridesmaid dress anywhere?
 Consider donating them instead.
-And speaking of wedding bells… Here are The Signs Your Partner is Marriage Material.

-Headbands are the beauty equivalent of Mary Jane-style shoes: A little fussy and very, very girly.
-You’re better off pulling your hair back into a clean, simple ponytail—unless your hair is short, in which case, employ bobby pins to keep your hair out of your face.
-And while we’re talking about hair: here’s The Haircut That Will Shave 10 Years Off Your Husband’s Age.
+Headbands are the beauty equivalent of Mary Jane-style shoes: a little fussy and very, very girly.
+You're better off pulling your hair back into a clean, simple ponytail—unless your hair is short, in which case, employ bobby pins to keep your locks out of your face.

 Claw Hair Clips